Patients in 4 states had the same rare, dangerous illness. After months, the CDC found the cause: a lavender spray.

 Still, doctors couldn’t pinpoint what bacteria had killed the woman.
 It would lead to a federal investigation that connected her death to medical mysteries in three other states.
 After months of research, scientists discovered what killed two people and left two more critically ill: an aromatherapy spray sold at Walmart.

-The cases led to the recall of thousands of products and warnings went out telling anyone who’d bought the sprays to immediately stop using them.
-Walmart did not immediately respond to a message from The Washington Post by early Friday.
+The cases led to the recall of thousands of products, and warnings went out telling consumers who had bought the sprays to immediately stop using them.

+Randy Hargrove, a Walmart spokesperson, told The Washington Post in an email that the company has taken active steps to alert consumers about the recalled products since October.

+“Walmart has actively communicated to customers who purchased the product,” Hargrove told The Post.

 Better Homes & Gardens, which is listed on the product label, referred questions to Walmart.

 Julia Petras, an epidemic intelligence service officer with the Centers for Disease Control and Prevention, detailed in an interview with The Post how scientists raced to find out what was sickening the patients.
-Petras co-authored a study published Thursday that revealed the woman’s cause of death.
+Petras co-wrote a study published Thursday that revealed the woman’s cause of death.

-“We became involved immediately and we went to the [woman’s] house in April to do soil and water samples,” Petras told The Post.
+“We became involved immediately, and we went to the [woman’s] house in April to do soil and water samples,” Petras told The Post.

 Those samples also did not uncover much.
-Then Jay E. Gee, a research biologist who co-authored the study in the New England Journal of Medicine, made a major discovery through genome sequencing, Petras said.
+Then Jay E. Gee, a research biologist who co-wrote the study in the New England Journal of Medicine, made a major discovery through genome sequencing, Petras said.

 “We found that this bacteria [Burkholderia pseudomallei] had a genetic fingerprint that had ties to South Asia,” Petras said.